 Pronation is involved in the foot's natural way of moving from side to side when a person walks or runs.
 Supination and pronation are parts of the stride.
 Supination of the foot occurs when your weight rolls onto the edges of the outer edges of your foot.
 Over supination also goes by the name of under pronation or Excessive Supination.
 Overpronation of your foot would mean the opposite of Excessive Supination.
 Overpronation is the collapsing of the arch of the foot in an excessively downward or inward manner.
 People also refer to overpronation as the condition of flat feet.
 Overpronation is generally more common than supination.

 Our feet are the foundation of our body and even a small malfunction of the feet can throw off our entire body alignment.
 Supinated ankles, supinated heels, supinated feet etc. can throw off entire body posture and alignment resulting in body misalignment and imbalance.
+When it comes to your body, supinated ankles can’t be ignored.
 Let’s see what exactly is supination and how you can deal with it and get your proper body alignment back.